elegant-scipy/elegant-scipy/markdown/ch4.markdown

 simulated signal $v_\mathrm{sim}$ shows what a radar signal will look like with five targets at different ranges (including two close to one another at 154 and 159 meters), and $v_\mathrm{actual}(t)$ shows the output signal obtained with an actual radar.
-We cannot interpret these signals in the time domain.
-They make no sense at all!
+When multiple echoes add together, the result makes little intuitive sense; until, that is, we look at it more carefully through the lens of the discrete Fourier transform.

 <!--
 A synthetic radar signal is shown as $v_{1}(t)$ in Fig. [fig:radar time signals]